codacy/codacy-rubocop/docs/description/Rails_Delegate.md

-This cop looks for delegations that could have been created automatically with the `delegate` method.
+Looks for delegations that could have been created automatically with the `delegate` method.

 Safe navigation `&.` is ignored because Rails' `allow_nil`